Writable NTFS

 1. Install USB support.

-2. Connect your storage device, the device and its partitions are available as Device files under /dev, e.g. /dev/sda1.
+2. Connect your storage, the device and its partitions will become available as Device files under /dev/, e.g. /dev/sda1.

-NTFS is the primary Windows filesystem and is available via the ntfs-3g driver.
-With kernel 5.15 onward the new ntfs3 aims to provide improved performance as an in-kernel driver similar to other Linux filesystems.
-Either driver may be used however below is written for ntfs-3g due to its proven reliability.
+NTFS is the primary Windows filesystem and is available in Linux via the ntfs-3g driver.
+With kernel 5.15 onward the new ntfs3 driver may be used instead which aims to improve performance as an in-kernel driver similar to native Linux filesystems and has become the recommended approach.
+Both are available in OpenWrt, however below is written for ntfs-3g.

-• fdisk optional Required to autodetect the filesystem type when using the hotplug script.
+• Install fdisk optional to autodetect the filesystem type when using the hotplug script

 Mount a partition to an existing directory.
 You can create one with mkdir, for example mkdir -p /mnt/sda1.